-ANTH 2420/UGEA2332 Culture and Modernity in China Autumn 2021 (Provisional outline)
+ANTH 2420/UGEA2332 Culture and Modernity in China Autumn 2025

-Instructor: Andrew KIPNIS Class meeting: Wednesday 12:30-2:15, TBA.
-Tutorial: Wednesday 2:30-3:15, TBA.
-Instructor Office Hours: Thursday 4:00-5:00 and by appointment Teaching Assistant: Mengge ZUO
+Instructor: Andrew KIPNIS

+Class meeting: Monday 12:30-2:15, NAH114.
+Tutorial: Monday 3:30-4:15 (UCC207), TBA.
+Instructor Office Hours: by appointment, NAH 405

+Teaching Assistant: TBA

 Course Description: The remarkable economic emergence of China and Asia more broadly has transformed many impoverished and largely agricultural societies into the most dynamic region of the contemporary world.
 China's burgeoning middle classes, rapid urbanization, time-space compression and the shift from command economies to deregulated markets have had profound effects on people's everyday lives and the diverse cultural practices.
 This course offers an introduction into anthropological approaches to the study of culture, modernity and globalization in China and Asia more broadly.
 Relevant themes that have attracted anthropological interest include changing traditions and popular culture, adaptive custom and cosmopolitanism, migration and citizenship, identity politics and social movements as well as the distinctive and emergent forms of governance.